December 3 – 8: Thiruvananthapuram, Alappuzha and Munnar

 A few locals met us at the pier and we had local food and marsala tea in a hut.
 We ate with our hands.
 Then we were put in six small boats: I was in a boat with two couples (two Polish ladies, an American lady and her Indian boyfriend).
 It is a small boat with two narrow benches under cover.
 The boatman rows at the back.
 Being alone, I took a seat at the bow without cover.
 Luckily I had an umbrella and soon discovered many locals also had umbrellas in their hand.

 The boat was moving slowly in the Kainakary district.
 It is a beautiful and relaxing experience: some of the canals are very narrow with huts/houses scatter along the waterway.
-It is green with paddy fields and palm treees, peaceful and quiet without traffic sound.
-The soil is rich and fields under cultivation that are below sea level, are protected by embarkment.
+It is green with paddy fields and palm trees, peaceful and quiet without traffic sound.
+The soil is rich and fields under cultivation that are below sea level, are protected by embankment.

 We were cruising for almost two hours.
 The only problem is the noises made by the two Polish ladies who talked non-stop.
 I wished they had shut so that I could have enjoyed the soothing sound made by the boat skimming smoothly through the water.